Printing to Standard Out

 where you want to log some intermediate computation.

-A solution is to cast the print
+A solution is to cast the print and println

-functions as Pure
+functions as Pure.

 Here is an example: